Key Takeaways

 Upper Blepharoplasty

-Upper blepharoplasty targets the upper eyelid and is often performed to remove excess skin that can create a “hooded” appearance or droop into the line of sight.
+Upper blepharoplasty targets the upper eyelid and is sometimes performed to remove excess skin that extends over the natural eyelid crease or into the field of vision.
 Fat and muscle may also be repositioned or trimmed depending on the specific needs of the patient.

 Lower Blepharoplasty